zimmski/tavor/README.md

 ## <a name="use"></a>How do I use Tavor?

 Tavor can be used in three different ways:
-- [Using the binary](#binary) which makes everything provided officially by the Tavor project available via the command line backed by the [Tavor format](#format) to create the internal structure.
+- [Using the binary](#binary) which makes everything provided officially by the Tavor project available via the command line.
-- [Programmatically](#programmatically) by implementing the internal structure via code using the Tavor framework and doing everything else like fuzzing and delta-debugging too.
+- [Programmatically](#programmatically) by implementing the internal structure via code using the Tavor framework and doing everything else too like fuzzing and delta-debugging.
-- [Programmatically extending Tavor](#extend) because of missing features or strategies.
+- [Programmatically extending Tavor](#extend) because of research or missing features.

-### <a name="fuzzing-filter"></a>What are fuzzing filters?

-Fuzzing filters mutate the internal structure and can be applied after the internal structure is ready for fuzzing thus after creating it e.g. after parsing and unrolling.
-In contrast to [mutation-based fuzzing](#fuzzing) they do not mutate the output data itself, instead they focus solely on the internal structure which then can be used to generate data.

-An example use-case for fuzzing filters is the [boundary-value analysis](https://en.wikipedia.org/wiki/Boundary-value_analysis) software testing technique.
-Imagine an integer which has valid values from 1 to 100.
-This would lead to 100 possible values just for this one integer and thus to at least 100 permutations of the internal structure.
-Boundary-value analysis reduces these permutations to e.g. 1, 50 and 100 so just three instead of 100 cases.
-This is exactly what the [PositiveBoundaryValueAnalysis fuzzing filter](https://godoc.org/github.com/zimmski/tavor/fuzz/filter#PositiveBoundaryValueAnalysisFilter) does.
-It traverses the whole internal structure and replaces every range token with its boundary values.

-Please have a look at [the documentation](https://godoc.org/github.com/zimmski/tavor/fuzz/filter) for an overview of all available fuzzing filters of Tavor.

-### <a name="fuzzing-strategy"></a>What are fuzzing strategies?

-Each fuzzing strategy represents one fuzzing technique.
-This can be a heuristic for walking through the internal structure, how tokens of the structure are fuzzed or even both.
-Tavor currently distinguishes between two kinds of token fuzzing.
-One is to deterministically set one possible permutation of the token the other is choosing randomly one permutation out of all permutations of a token.
-Strategies can even mix these two kinds or implement their own.

-An example for a fuzzing strategy is the [random fuzzing strategy](https://godoc.org/github.com/zimmski/tavor/fuzz/strategy#RandomStrategy) which is Tavor's default.
-It traverses through the whole internal structure and randomly permutes each token.

-Please have a look at [the documentation](https://godoc.org/github.com/zimmski/tavor/fuzz/strategy) for an overview of all available fuzzing strategies of Tavor.

-### <a name="reduce-strategy"></a>What are reduce strategies?

-Reduce strategies are strongly comparable to fuzzing strategies in their range of functions.
-Each reduce strategy represents one reduce/delta-debugging technique.
-This can be a heuristic for walking through the internal structure, how tokens of the structure are reduce or even both.
-The reduction method is depending on the token type.
-For example a constant integer cannot be reduced any further but a repetition of optional strings can be minimized or even left out.

-Please have a look at [the documentation](https://godoc.org/github.com/zimmski/tavor/reduce/strategy) for an overview of all available reduce strategies of Tavor.

 ## <a name="binary"></a>The Tavor binary

 The [Tavor binary](#precompiled) provides fuzzing and delta-debugging functionality for Tavor format files as well as some other commands.
 Sane default arguments should provide a pleasant experience.

 Since the binary acts on Tavor format files, the <code>--format-file</code> argument has to be used for every non-informational action.
-E.g. the following commands fuzzes the given format file with the default fuzzing strategy:
+E.g. the following command fuzzes the given format file with the default fuzzing strategy:

 ```bash
 tavor --format-file file.tavor fuzz